 For someone on a migraine diet, you want to make sure you’re buying natural foods without additives.
 This can be challenging when it comes to heavy cream.
 Before starting the Heal Your Headache diet, I would just grab whatever cream was the cheapest off the shelves.
 It’s all the same, right?
 False!
 Many companies like to add gums and thickeners to the cream, the worst one for us being carrageenan.
 Carrageenan, which comes from red seaweed, can cause a reaction in those who are highly sensitive to MSG.
 Brands like O Organics from Safeway and Butterworks Farm are strictly cream based, while others like Publix Greenwise and Organic Valley or Horizon can contain gellan gum, which is allowed.

-A Dairy-Free, Paleo Option
+A Dairy-Free, Paleo Option for Salmon with Creamy Garlic Spinach

 Another option is to use coconut cream for those with dairy sensitivities.
 Although coconut is not technically allowed on Heal Your Headache because it’s classified as a nut, I tend to disagree since it can also be labeled as a seed or a fruit.
 Many find they can also tolerate it quite well.
 Still, it’s a good idea to eliminate it in the beginning if you’re chronic.
 I’ve used both heavy cream and coconut cream and the recipe is delicious with both!
 I prefer the coconut cream from Trader Joe’s, which has no additives.
 If you choose to do this all dairy-free, simply replace the butter with olive oil or ghee for paleo.